Alphatecks/ollie_ride/server/README.md

 3. Point it at this repository.
 4. Build command: `cd server && npm install`
 5. Start command: `cd server && npm start`
-6. Add the environment variable `FIREBASE_SERVICE_ACCOUNT_JSON` under the “Environment” tab.

-Once deployed, the `/health` route will reply with a simple JSON message.
-The `/match-trip` POST route logs incoming trip requests; later you’ll add the real matching logic there.
+6. Configure environment variables:
+   - `FIREBASE_SERVICE_ACCOUNT_JSON` – **required**
+   - Optional knobs from the list above if you want to tweak behaviour.

+Once deployed:
+- `/health` returns JSON with service status + instance id.
+- `/match-trip` POST `{ tripId }` queues an immediate matching pass.
+- The service also watches Firestore for `trips` documents with `status === "TRIP_AVAILABLE"` and automatically assigns the nearest available driver.